gotoconnecttestuser-arch/HenryAMcClearyDCLLC_PP/README.md

 For assistance, reply HELP or contact us using the information below.
 [1]

-4. Sharing of Information
+4. Data Sharing and Transfer

+Your data will not be transferred to external organizations except as strictly necessary to provide the SMS service or when required by law.
+Your data is never shared for marketing, promotional, or unrelated purposes.

 We do not sell, rent, or share your personal information with third parties for marketing or promotional purposes.

-We may share your information only with trusted service providers that assist in operating our messaging and communication services, and only as necessary to provide those services.
-These providers are required to protect your information and may not use it for any other purpose.

-Mobile opt-in data and consent information will not be shared with third parties or affiliates for marketing or promotional purposes.

-We may disclose information if required to do so by law or applicable regulations.

 5. Protection of Information